ketanhdoshi/ketanhdoshi.github.io/_posts/2021-06-02-Transformers-Why.md

 This means that if the signs of the corresponding numbers in the two vectors are aligned, the final sum will be larger.

 ## Matrix multiply for Attention (Version 2)
-In the case of Attention Score, the matrix dot product will produce a higher attention score for two words if the word vectors for those two words are aligned.
+This idea applies to the Attention score as well.
+If the vectors for two words are more aligned, the attention score will be higher.

 So what is the behavior we want?